-Thirteen Michigan Central Railroad engineers meet at the
+Thirteen Michigan Central Railroad locomotive engineers meet at the

 Ten Locomotive Engineers from Indiana

-Ten Locomotive Engineers from Indiana, Michigan and Ohio incorporate Locomotive Engineers’ Mutual Protective Association, covering the insurance needs of locomotive engineers and conductors.
-To join, an applicant has to have a year of service and be of good moral standing with no bad habits.
+Ten locomotive engineers from Indiana, Michigan and Ohio incorporate Locomotive Engineers’ Mutual Protective Association, covering the insurance needs of railroad men employed in the engine and train service crafts.
+Headquartered in Detroit, Michigan, an applicant must have a year of service and be of good moral standing with no bad habits to join.

 July 10